ertuakkaya/gdscOyunTask/README.md

 ------------------------------------------

-for navigate the cat --> wd or right/left arrow keys for jump --> space key
+for navigate the cat --> a,d or right/left arrow keys for jump --> space key

 -----------------------------------------------------